Jonashellevang/IE_MBD_2020/Data Warehouse Modelling (MySQL)/README.md

 # Data Warehouse Modelling (MySQL)
-This was a group assignment where we as a group had to present a:
+This was the first group assignment out of two in "Business Intelligence and Datawarehousing" class where we as a group had to present a:
 * Data Set analysis
 * Data Warehouse Approach Selection
 * Data Warehouse Design